-Observation error definitions for completely clear and completely cloudy skies are stored in files with names like $mwave_error< satellite>< instrument>.dat$.
-These are read by IFS/MWAVE/mwave_setup.
+Observation error definitions for completely clear and completely cloudy skies are stored in files with names like $mw_err< satelliteseries>< satellitenumber>< instrumentname>.dat$.
+These files define the type of observation error model (primarly, the choice of cloud proxy variable) to be used for each of a flexible number of different situations, currently land and sea.
+These files are read by IFS/MWAVE/mwave_setup.